macqueen0987/rimworld-openworld-discord-bot/README.md

 # Rimworld-Openworld-Discord-Bot
-This is a Discord.py bot that helps taking care of rimworld openworld mod server.
+Warning: bot and server doesn't work on Windows, all it does is updating mods This is a auto server mod update program and a Discord.py bot that helps taking care of rimworld openworld mod server.

 I'll try to add more features in the future
 and my english is terrible so are my codes.... but it works anyway
 ## What can it do?